Australian Renewable Energy Agency

 Grant in 2023

-Intellihub is a digital energy management company that serves energy retailers, energy providers, embedded network operators, and the commercial and industrial sectors in Australia and New Zealand.
-The company specializes in delivering smart energy devices and services, which include electricity metering, hot water metering, solar battery bundles, water metering, pool energy management, and virtual power plants.
-By offering these solutions, Intellihub enables its clients to enhance their services while transitioning towards sustainable energy practices.
-The company is dedicated to providing consistent quality metering services to support the evolving energy landscape.
+Intellihub is a digital energy management company serving energy retailers, energy providers, embedded network operators, and commercial and industrial sectors across Australia and New Zealand.
+It offers smart energy devices and services, including electricity metering, hot water metering, water metering, solar battery bundles, pool energy management, and virtual power plants, enabling clients to optimize energy use and transition to sustainable energy.

 RayGen